wyfo/apischema/docs/conversions.md

 Conversion is registered using `apischema.deserializer`/`apischema.serializer` for deserialization/serialization respectively.

-When used as function decorator, the `Source`/`Target` types are directly extracted from conversion function signature.
+When used as function decorator, the `Source`/`Target` types are directly extracted from the conversion function signature.

 `serializer` can be called on methods/properties, in which case `Source` type is inferred to be th owning type.